johndmccrory/omeka-s-module-pageblocks/README.md

 * Media + single column
 * Two column HTML
 * Three column HTML
+* List of topics

 ## Installation

 Use the zipped releases provided on GitHub for a standard install.

+## Known Bugs

+See GitHub issues page.

 ## License